Atlanta CEREC Same Day Dental Crowns

 CEREC® computer assisted design-computer assisted manufacture (CAD/CAM) technology changes all that.
 The tooth preparation is the same.
 But instead of a messy impression, Dr. Flax simply takes a picture of your tooth with a three-dimensional camera.
 After a wait of about 20 minutes, your new crown is ready for final placement, eliminating the need for a temporary!

 After preparing the tooth, Dr. Flax uses the CAD/CAM software to create a digital model of your tooth.
 As soon as he has approved the design, it is transferred to his on-site milling unit to be manufactured while you wait.
-Dr. Flax will then seat it and make any adjustments right away.
+Dr. Flax, Atlanta dentist, will then seat it and make any adjustments right away.
 Once the fit is perfect, he will permanently bond the crown in place.